loreanvictor/callbag-jsx/docs/md/install.md

 <br>

-To configure your transpiler to work with `callbag-jsx`, you can include the following pragmas at the beginning of your `.tsx` / `.jsx` files:
+To configure your transpiler to work with `callbag-jsx`, include the following pragmas at the beginning of your `.tsx` / `.jsx` files:

 ```tsx